sophiebatten123/GinAmore/README.md

 ## Wishlist
 ***

-Gin products can be added to a customers wishlist via the product detail pages.
-The wishlist page allows users to save their favourites for their next visit and purchase them at a later date.
+Gin products can be added to a customers wish list via the product detail pages.
+The wish list page allows users to save their favourites for their next visit and purchase them at a later date.
 They are also given the option to remove the products if they change their mind.

 ![Wishlist](static/images/wishlist.PNG)